It's easy to switch your supplier with uSwitch - a step-by-step guide.

 Am I with my new supplier as soon as I confirm my switch?

-No. The whole process takes between 4 and 6 weeks.
+No. The entire process takes 17 days (three days plus a two week cooling off period).
 Your new energy supplier will contact your old supplier and agree a switch over date which they will let you know about.
 If you've switched gas and electricity, the dates may be different for each.
 Don’t worry though, you will always receive energy during this process.

 Will I hear from my new energy supplier?